Project Structure

 );

-, which performs additional runtime checks for potential issues.
-The rendered content is then injected into the HTML element with the ID root
+The ReactDOM.render function is called to render the App component.
+The entire application is enclosed in React.StrictMode, which performs additional runtime checks for potential issues.
+The rendered content is then injected into the HTML element with the ID root.
+This root element is the div specified in the index.html file, where the React components will be mounted.

 App.tsx

-directory.
-This underscores that the core functionality and user interface of the application reside within the WebformEditorStandalone
+This file serves as the core application component, employing the WebformEditorStandalone component and integrating custom components from the components directory.
+This underscores that the core functionality and user interface of the application reside within the WebformEditorStandalone.

-Let's break down the contents of App.tsx
+Let's break down the contents of App.tsx:

 1. Imports: